-PERMITTEE NPDES # SEGMENT Atlantic Marine Boston, LLC MA0040142 MA70-02

-Atlantic Marine Boston, LLC, a company engaged in the repair and modification of sea going vessels, is authorized (MA0040142 issued September 2007) to discharge the following from the facility located at 32A Drydock Avenue to Boston Inner Harbor (permit transferred from Boston Ship Repair, Inc. in June 2009):

-Outfall 001: Graving Dock Dewatering (Main Pump) water and storm water; report only (maximum daily flow)

-Outfall 002: Graving Dock Dewatering water (Stripping Pump) and storm water; report only (maximum daily flow, TSS, annual priority pollutant scan)

-Outfall 003: Non-contact ocean water associated with the Fire Suppression Main and Cooling Pump system.
-Report only (maximum daily flow when in use)

-Outfall 005: Ocean water from the Caisson Ballast system; Report only (maximum daily flow when in use)
+PERMITTEE NPDES # SEGMENT Atlantic Marine Boston, LLC MA0040142 MA70-02 Atlantic Marine Boston, LLC, a company engaged in the repair and modification of sea going vessels, is authorized (MA0040142 issued September 2007) to discharge located at 32A Drydock Avenue to Boston Inner Harbor (permit transferred from Boston Ship Outfall 001: Graving Dock Dewatering (Main Pu Outfall 001: Graving Dock Dewatering (Main Pump) water and storm water; report only (maximum daily flow) Outfall 002: Graving Dock Dewatering water (Stripping Pump) and storm water; report only (maximum daily flow, TSS, annual priority pollutant scan) Outfall 003: Non-contact ocean water associated with the Fire Suppression Main and Cooling Pump system.
+Report only (maximum daily flow when in use) Outfall 005: Ocean water from the Caisson Ballast system; Report only (maximum daily flow when in use)

+pril

+on Inner

+ity was

+added as a co-permittee in the permit modification for Outfall MWR215.
+The outfalls locations and current status are
-PERMITTEE NPDES # SEGMENTS Boston Water and Sewer Commission MA0101192 MA70-02, MA70-03

-The Boston Water and Sewer Commission (BWSC) is authorized (MA0101192 issued in March 2003 and modified in April 2007) to discharge from 21 Combined Sewer Overflows to various locations within Boston Inner Harbor including Boston Inner Harbor, Little Mystic Channel, Fort Point Channel, Reserved Channel.
-The Massachusetts Water Resources Authority was added as a co-permittee in the permit modification for Outfall MWR215\.
-The outfalls locations and current status are summarized below:
+Boston Water and Sewer CommissionMA0101192MA70-02, MA70-03The Boston Water and Sewer Commission (BWSC) is authorized (MA0101192 issued in March 2003 and modified in A 2007) to discharge from 21 Combined Sewer Overflows to various locations within Boston Inner Harbor including Boston Harbor, Little Mystic Channel, Fort Point Channel, Reserved Channel.
+The Massachusetts Water Resources Author added as a co-permittee in the permit modification for Outfall MWR215.
+The outfalls locations and current status a summarized below: